Phoenix35/js-help/_good_practices/strict_mode.md

 // rest of your code here
 )();
 ```
-ECMAScript Modules are already in strict mode so there is no need for this directive.
+ECMAScript Modules are already in strict mode so there is no need for the II(A)FE nor this directive.

 [What is strict mode?](<https://devdocs.io/javascript/strict_mode>)

-In **node.js**, the IIFE is not needed but strict mode still is.
+In **node.js**, the II(A)FE is not needed but strict mode still is.
 For a file to be considered a module it must have the `.mjs` extension (note the **m**), or, project-wide, the `package.json` must contain `"type": "module"`.
 In any other case, you MUST indicate strict mode.
 ```js